ElvinMorales/ai-dnd-scenario-bot/README.md

 # 🎲 AI-Powered D&D Scenario Bot

-**A Discord bot that generates dynamic D&D adventure scenarios, allowing players to interact asynchronously with an evolving narrative.**
+**A Discord bot that generates dynamic D&D adventure scenarios, letting players experience interactive narratives with traditional RPG mechanics.**

 ---

 ## Overview

-AI-Powered D&D Scenario Bot is designed to create engaging and unique D&D adventures on Discord.
-It leverages OpenAI’s GPT models to generate adventure hooks, interactive choices, and dynamic outcomes, all while providing traditional RPG mechanics such as dice rolling and character stat tracking.
+AI-Powered D&D Scenario Bot creates unique D&D adventures on Discord by leveraging OpenAI's GPT models.
+The bot not only generates engaging adventure hooks and interactive choices but also incorporates authentic D&D 5e mechanics—such as full character ability scores, dynamic HP calculations, and context-sensitive dice rolls.

 ---

 ## 📌 Features

-- **AI-Generated Adventures:** Unique scenarios powered by GPT-3.5-Turbo (with GPT-4 for enhanced decision outcomes).
+- **AI-Generated Adventures:**
+  Create unique scenarios using GPT-3.5-Turbo for adventure hooks and GPT-4 for decision outcomes.

-- **Interactive Player Choices:** Progress the story using commands like `!choose 1/2/3`.
+- **Interactive Choices:**
+  Progress your adventure with commands like `!choose 1/2/3`.

+- **Full D&D 5e Character Stats:**
+  Register a character with six ability scores—**Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma**.
+  - HP is dynamically calculated using your Constitution modifier.

+- **Enhanced Dice Rolling Mechanics:**
-- **Dice Rolling Mechanics:** Use `!roll d20` to simulate skill checks and combat.
+  - Use `!roll d20` to get a simple d20 roll with no modifier.
-- **Character Registration & Stats:** Register your character with `!register` and view your attributes using `!stats`.
+  - Append an ability (e.g., `!roll d20 dexterity`) to apply that ability's modifier using the standard formula: **(Ability Score - 10) // 2**.

-- **Optimized API Usage:** Caching, rate-limiting, and structured prompts reduce API costs.
+- **Optimized API Usage:**
+  Incorporates caching and rate-limiting to reduce API costs.

-- **Hybrid AI Model:** Combining GPT-3.5 for general content with GPT-4 for intelligent decision-making.
+- **Hybrid AI Model:**
+  Combines GPT-3.5 for general content and GPT-4 for more nuanced decision outcomes.

 ---